 - 4 cups sweet onion such as Vidalia or Walla Walla Sweets, divided use

 - 1 cup sliced leek white and light green parts only

 - 1 tablespoon brown sugar dark or light

 - 1 teaspoon dried thyme

 - Thinly slice all onions, reserving 2 cups of the sweet onions.

 - Heat a large skillet over low heat.
-Add olive oil and onions, except for the 2 cups reserved sweet onions.
-Sprinkle with salt.
-Cook slowly over low heat so that onions caramelize.
-This will take a long time.
+Add olive oil, leeks, and onions, except for the 2 cups reserved sweet onions.
+Sprinkle with a large pinch of salt.
+Cook slowly over low heat, stirring often, so that onions caramelize, about 30 minutes.
 If the onions start to burn, add a little water to the pan to slow the cooking.

 - Once the onions are nicely caramelized, deglaze pan with balsamic vinegar, scraping up any browned bits from the bottom of the pan.